 - Kofax Kapow: Kofax’s information integration, and robotic process automation software, is the quickest and most efficient way to acquire, improve, and deliver information to your business application, especially from websites and web portals all without the need for custom coding.

 - RPA Blue Prism: Blue Prism is an RPA tool that allows you to build a virtual workforce using software robots.
 This enables businesses to simplify business processes in a flexible and cost-effective manner.
-The tool is built on the Java programming language and includes a drag-and-drop graphic designer.
+The tool is built using the Java programming language and includes a drag-and-drop graphic designer.

 Strong Communication Skills